Social commerce strategies: from browsing to buying on social media

 ROI calculation

-The average social commerce ROI lies between 300-500% for well-executed strategies.
+Average social commerce ROI is between 300-500% for well-executed strategies.
 Calculate your ROI as:

 ROI = (Revenue from Social Commerce - Social Commerce Costs) / Social Commerce Costs × 100